Uprising of Dervish Cara: The uprising

 The direct cause of the uprising was the arresting and liquidation of the local Albanophone pashas, most notably that of Abdurrahman Pasha of Kalkandelen (now Tetovo) and his two brothers, Havzi Pasha of Üsküb (now Skopje) and Hussein Pasha of Kustendil.
-The rebels, who were led by Dervish Cara, also had the support of the Christian population and were assisted by other Albanophone pashas.
+The rebels, who were led by Dervish Cara, also had the support of other Albanophone pashas.
 The revolt began in Üsküb in July 1843 and grew strongly when an Ottoman army under Hajredin Pasha, in the process of opposing it, tried to recruit local Albanians into the regular army.
 In November the rebels liberated Gostivar and in January 1844, after bitter fights with the Ottoman army, they captured Kalkandelen.
-The leader of the rebels was Dervish Cara, who was assisted by various local leaders.
 In February 1844 the rebels attacked and captured Üsküb.
 They created a Great Council led by Dervish Cara which was the supreme body of the newly created administration in the liberated territories.
-In February 1844 the rebels took Kumanova (now Kumanovo).
+In February 1844 the rebels took Kumanova.
 After Kumanova the rebels captured Preševo, Bujanovac, Vranje, Leskovac and other territories now in Serbia.
-The rebellion was spread to İpek, Yakova, Prizren and İşkodra (now Shkodër), while in the spring of 1844 the rebellion reached Ohri (now Ohrid) and Manastiri in the south, İşkodra in the west, Vranje and Leskovac in the north and Kumanova in the east.
+The rebellion was spread to Pejë, Gjakovë, Prizren and Shkodër, while in the spring of 1844 the rebellion reached Ohri (now Ohrid) and Manastiri in the south, İşkodra in the west, Vranje and Leskovac in the north and Kumanova in the east.
 The rebels sent a letter to the Albanians of the Sanjak of Ioannina, recalling them as brothers and asking them not to fight for the Ottoman army.

 Fearing a further extension of the rebellion, the Ottoman government tried to gain some time through negotiations.
 The requests of the rebels were: